 - Tube-like and needle-like inclusions

-Fracture-Filled Emerald Inclusions Look Like:
+Fracture-Filled Emerald Inclusions Are:

 - Flash effect of various colors.
-Like orange to pinkish purple flash, blue flash or yellow-orange to blue flash.
+Like orange to pinkish-purple flash, blue flash, or yellow-orange to blue flash.

 - Oil might have a slightly yellowish or brownish color.
 Be careful not to confuse this color with oxide staining in fractures.